sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W2_TheDataEcosystem/1_TheDataEcosystemandLanguagesforDataProfessionals.md

 - Portable Document Format, or .PDF

-- JavaScript Object Notation, or ,JSON
+- JavaScript Object Notation, or .JSON

 # Souces of Data

+# Languages for Data Professional

+Query languages are designed for accessing and manipulating data in a database(SQL)

+Programming languages are designed for developing applications and controlling application behaviour(Python, R, Jave)

+Shell and Scripting languages are ideal for repetitive and time-consuming operational tasks(Unix/Linux Shell, PowerShell)